bilibili/ijkplayer/doc/preflight_checklist.md

 -----------------------
 * Modify ijk version in `.travis.yaml` in iOS and Android ci repo.
 * Ensure compile task has been started on travis-ci.
-* Ensure Andoird release has been released in bintray.
+* Ensure Android release has been released in bintray.

 Take off
 -----------------------